Country of origin: cambodia

 [r] I lived there for a few years.

-[i] They came before you?
+[i] Did they come before you?

-Her husband[of her siste[r] came here, opened her restaurant, he came first.
+[f] Her [sister’s] husband came here to open his restaurant, he came first.
 He came first.
 At the time, I told him to come.
 In Hong Kong, 1997 was approaching.
 He was in Hong Kong.
-I said… it was better for him to come to Paris.
-Since we were kids, we’ve always run away from the communists.
-Until today….
-After 1997 in Hong Kong, it was… It’s sad too, we’ve been running for a long time, running away from there… We’ve been running for a long time….
-In 1980 and later, he came first.
+I said… it was better if he came to Paris.
+Since we were little, we have always fled from the communists.
+Until today… After 1997 in Hong Kong, it’s… It’s sad too, we’ve been running away for a long time, running away from there… We’ve been running away for a long time… In 1980-something, he came first.
 When I arrived, I first lived with him.
-Then he lived near an elderly person’s house.
+Then he lived near an elderly person.
 She didn’t like children.
-At night, they cried, they screamed, she wasn’t happy.
-So, I have….
-My brother told me to find a place to live, to move out, I had no choice.
-There were starting to be stories.
+At night, they would cry and scream, and she wasn’t happy.
+So I… My little brother told me to find a place to live, to move out, I had no choice.
+There were starting to be problems.
 So I looked for a new place to live.
-I didn’t have a pay slip, so I was helped, in exchange for a little money, to rent an apartment in Vitry.
-Over there.
-I borrowed my friend’s pay slip, which was quite high, at 8,000 francs.
+I didn’t have a payslip, so I was helped, in exchange for a little money, to rent an apartment in Vitry.
+There.
+I borrowed the payslip of my friend, which was quite high, 8,000 Francs.
 I was able to rent an apartment with three bedrooms and two living rooms.
-To Vitry.
-In Vitry, I lived there for a long time.
-Long enough.
+In Vitry.
+I lived in Vitry for a long time.
+Quite a long time.
 Several years.
-From the 1980s onwards.
-Since 1983.
+From the 80s onwards.
+From 1983.
 Until I moved to Choisy-le-Roi.
 Then I moved to Créteil.
-I moved to Choisy-le-Roi because I have a disease.
-I faint, I often faint.
-And….
-When I was sick, my daughter told me, “Mom, you live too far away, we can’t take care of you.
-It takes more than an hour to come, if something happens, we’ll be too late.”
-So I sold and moved near them.
-That’s the way it is.
-As I’m old, I can be taken care of.
-That’s the way it is.
+I moved to Choisy-le-Roi because I have a condition.
+I faint, I faint often.
+And… When I was ill, my daughter said to me, ‘Mum, you live too far away, we can’t look after you.
+It takes over an hour to get here, if something happens, we’d be too late.’
+So I sold up and moved closer to them.
+That’s how it is.
+As I’m old, they can look after me.
+That’s how it is.
 I like it.
-I like it.
 It’s quiet there, I like it.
-I like the calm.
-I don’t like it when it’s loud.
-When I was also a little girl, at home, I was calm, I didn’t like to talk.
-Later, I had no choice, I was making takeaway meals.
+I like peace and quiet.
+I don’t like it when it’s noisy.
+When I was little too, at home, I was quiet, I didn’t like talking.
+Later, I didn’t have a choice, I was doing takeaway.
 I had to talk to the customers.
 So I talked.
 In the restaurant, I talked to the customers, I had to talk.
 No choice.
 Isn’t that right?
-That’s the way it is.
-Life has passed, for a few decades.
+That’s how it is.
+Life went by, for a few decades.

 [i] And now, how long have you been retired?

-[i] And your last job was take-out?
+[i] And your last job was in takeaway?

-[r] No, the last job was the restaurant.
-Then I worked in the jewellery business, with Vietnamese people.
-Before retirement.
-I received a letter for retirement and stopped working.
-That’s the way it was.
-When I was working, I received pay slips, it was average.
-My retirement is not high.
+[r] No, the last job was in a restaurant.
+Then I worked in a jewellery shop, for some Vietnamese people.
+Before I retired.
+I received a letter about my pension and I stopped working.
+That was that.
+When I worked, I received pay slips, it was average.
+My pension is not high.
 In Étampes, four people worked in my restaurant.
-There was a social worker who came to my house to help me fill out some paperwork.
-She said, “It’s sad, I think it’s sad.
-You’re all alone, with five children, you’re going to work at Étampes.
-Go quickly and learn to drive, buy a car.”
-That Frenchwoman was good.
+A social worker came to my house to help me fill in some paperwork.
+She said, ‘It’s sad, I think it’s sad.
+You’re all alone, with five children, you’re going to work in Étampes.
+Go and learn to drive quickly, buy a car.’
+That French woman was nice.
 She felt sorry for me.
-She helped me fill out the paperwork.
-She was fine.
-There are French people who are… good people, who have heart.
-That’s good.
-That’s good.
-They have affection for me.
+She helped me fill in the paperwork.
+She was nice.
+There are French people who are… nice people, who have a heart.
+It’s nice.
+They are affectionate towards me.
 They felt sorry for a woman like me.

 [i] So you learned to drive?